-You can quickly add subscribers in Mailster with some line of code.
+You can quickly add subscribers in Mailster with some lines of code.

 The quickest way is to add a single email address.